We've independently reviewed this article to make sure it's as accurate as we can make it.

 Decades ago, washing machines depended on a motor that switched on at a certain water level.
 When the level was achieved, on went the motor.

-One such program keeps track of how long the water takes to fill in the tub.
-If the water pressure is too low and takes too long to fill that basin, the software will abort the mission, so to speak.
+One such program tracks how long the water takes to fill the tub.
+If the water pressure is too low and it takes too long to fill the basin, the software will abort the mission, so to speak.